Skip to main content Skip to footer

 X-ray (Imaging)

-Each year we care for over two million people who come to us for emergency treatment, planned operations and medical care.
+Each year we care for more than two million people who come to us for emergency treatment, planned operations and medical care.
 We are a teaching hospital in partnership with Keele University and we have a patient-centred clinical research facility providing state-of-the-art facilities.
-Our new £370m hospital became fully operational in 2015 For more information on how we fit into the NHS structure, click here.
+Our £370m hospital became fully operational in 2015.
+For more information on how we fit into the NHS structure, click here.

-University Hospital has two sites: Royal Stoke University Hospital, located in Stoke-on-Trent, and County Hospital, located in Stafford.
+UHNM has two sites Royal Stoke University Hospital, located in Stoke-on-Trent, and County Hospital, located in Stafford.
+It is also home to Staffordshire Children’s Hospital and Royal Stoke.

 From these hospitals we provide a full range of general acute hospital services for approximately 700,000 people living in and around Staffordshire and beyond.
 The Trust also provides specialised services, such as Trauma, for three million people in a wider area, including neighbouring counties and North Wales.